• Skip to main content

 Why Do Black Folks Love Sweet Potato Pie?

-Sweet potato pie has an extensive history in Black culture, dating back to the years of enslavement when Black cooks prepared the pie for plantation owners and their families.
+Sweet potato pie has an extensive history in Black culture, dating back to the years of enslavement when Black cooks prepared it for plantation owners and their families.
 When Black people gained their freedom and left the kitchens of white plantation owners, they took the sweet potato pie with them and it has been a staple in our culture ever since.

 For me, sweet potato pie is home.
-It takes me back to my earliest childhood memories of Thanksgiving dinner with ham, cornbread dressing, a big ol' pot of greens with pork, buttermilk cornbread, pecan pie, yellow cake with chocolate frosting, and sweet potato pie all laid out on the kitchen table.
+It takes me back to my earliest childhood memories of Thanksgiving dinner with ham, cornbread dressing, a big ol' pot of greens with ham hocks, buttermilk cornbread, pecan pie, yellow cake with chocolate frosting, and sweet potato pie all laid out on the kitchen table.

 Is This Recipe Similar to Patti Labelle's Sweet Potato Pie?

-This recipe is very similar to Patti LaBelle's sweet potato pie and features some of the same, delicious ingredients.
+This recipe is very similar to Patti LaBelle's sweet potato pie and features some of the same delicious ingredients.
 The main difference is Patti LaBelle's recipe uses all granulated sugar and this sweet potato pie recipe calls for half granulated sugar and half light brown sugar, giving it a deeper, more caramel-like flavor.

 Southern sweet potato pie in a glass pie dish sitting on a copper tile table top.